Tim O'Leary: Storylines

 Despite this Mick allowed Tinhead and Emily to continue living at No 5, until he decided to move away from the close after splitting up with Yvonne.
 Luckily, Jimmy Corkhill (Dean Sullivan) took pity on them and offered to let both Tinhead and Emily stay at his house.
 Tinhead almost ended up in prison again after supplying Ron Dixon (Vince Earl) with the gun used to shoot Clint Moffat, but Jimmy persuade Ron to tell police he got the gun from Sotto.
 Jimmy encouraged Tinhead to stay away from crime, but he found it impossible to get a good job with a prison record.

 Tinhead approached Christy Murray (Glyn Pritchard), in the hope that he would offer him some work, but Christy just laughed at him.
 Furious at being made to look foolish, Tim wanted revenge, so after gaining information from Lance Powell (Mickey Poppins) about one of Christy's scams put his plan into action.
 He followed Christy to where he collected some stolen booze, and waited until Christy left the van unattended.
 Tinhead jumped in the van and drove off, but when he later tried to sell Christy back the booze at a profit, he was forced to give it back when Christy turned up with two mates.
 Undeterred, Tinhead persuaded Christy to let him take part in another heist on a lorry loaded with booze.
 Although they managed to steal the lorry, they were caught by the gang.
 Tinhead ended up in the Mersey while Marty was given a beating.

 Christy was forced to give the gang all the booze from Bev's Bar while Tinhead ended up in hospital after being washed up on the banks of the Mersey.
 Christy was terrified of the gang, so when Tinhead pressured him for the information about them, he ran off.
 Later he enlisted Steve Murray's (Steven Cartait) help and together they managed to steal a van full of booze from the gang without being seen.
 Although they had a few problems finding buyers, they eventually sold all the booze around different pubs in the area.
 Tinhead was elated by his success and eager for another heist.
 Towards the end of the series, Tinhead worked as a limousine driver.
 He remained friends with Jimmy throughout the series.
 After speaking to Barry Grant (Paul Usher), Tinhead was involved in the vigilante killing of drug dealer Jack Michaelson (Paul Duckworth).
+His final scene in the show featured him driving Jimmy and Nikki out of the close in his limousine.